JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 ### Does Mailpile automatically search for recipients keys or generate new keys which is then submited to the public key servers?

 Yes we search & create keys.
 We are not sure yet about automatically submitting to keyservers.

+### Does Mailpile support sending SMIME emails?

+No.  We are working on pgp/mime first, getting the metaphors and the UI right before we add alternate encryption schemes.
+S/MIME is also generally based on PKI which the general consumer may not have easy access to.
+We expect it'll be supported in the future.